Passive Activism |

 I would like to emphasize the fact that in Western society there does not seem to be a social tag or ‘profession’ I would be able to identify with, which makes life in these contexts very difficult and challenging on various levels.

-At the same time, this seems natural and even obvious, if one is, for example, to regard this sensation from the emerging notion of recognizing the inadequacy of Western language and the separating mindset, in coping with the perception of new concepts of self in relation to the so-called environment and also to time.
+At the same time, this seems natural and even obvious, if, for example, one is to regard this sensation from the emerging notion of recognizing the inadequacy of Western language and the separating mindset, in coping with the perception of new concepts, namely relation of 'self' to the so-called environment and also to time.

 For a new way of seeing and being, new vocabulary is needed, if not new ways of structuring language.